-CUPE 4600’s Unit 1 represents over 2000 Teaching Assistants, Student Assistants, and unionized Research Assistants at Carleton University
+CUPE 4600’s Unit 1 represents over 2000 Teaching Assistants, Service Assistants, and unionized Research Assistants at Carleton University

 Carleton does not issue the first pay check to Teaching Assistants until the end of the first month of each term.
 Teaching Assistants holding a TA position of 130 hours can apply for the TA Advance, and receive short-term funding to help them bridge the gap in income.
 Via the TA Advance, you can receive up to $750 in the middle of the first month of the term.
 Any amount received via the Advance is repaid to Carleton through automatic deductions on your first three pay checks.